binarymax/max.io/contents/articles/persona-enriched-prompting/index.md

 As you can see, PEP altered the outcome drastically, providing a much more useful and thorough spreadsheet.

-## Why this works
+## Why PEP works

 My expertise lies in information retrieval (aka “search”), and I have worked on improving many many retrieval systems since I started this journey back in 2011.
 One of the first things you learn when approaching search is that people type vague queries in search bars.
 One of the first techniques you apply to improving outcomes is to map out information needs.
-Info needs can (and usually should) always be tied to a persona - an example customer profile that describes the motivations behind the search.
+Info needs can (and usually should) be tied to a persona - an example customer profile that describes the motivations behind the search.
 This helps us define ways to take the vagueness away from the query.
 Let’s illustrate an example.
 The query is: “patient injury”

 Now what do you think that query means?
 It could be lots of things.
 So take into account where the query is found: